khanlab/khanlab.github.io/README.md

 See below for instructions on modifying each page.
 To modify or update a page, please make the necessary changes make a pull request to the repository!

+Netlify has been enabled to preview pages from pull requests.
+After making a pull request, the Netlify bot will comment (after a short time) with a preview link!
+This link will look something like: `https://deploy-preview-##--khanlab.netlify.app/` (where `##` is associated with the pull request number). _(This may not preview correctly if the repository is forked)_

-Currently, the only way to preview these changes prior to publishing is on your local machine by following the instructions on the [following page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
+To preview these changes on your local machine prior to publishing, follow the instructions on the [following page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

 ### `join`